rachanamurthy/data-structures/stack/README.md

 4. isEmpty - Returns true if the the stack is empty.

+5. Show Stack - Shows the content of the stack.

 Some basic uses of stack:

 1. Infix to Postfix Conversion.